AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

-# **Mathematical Explaination** -
+# **Mathematical Explanation** -

-Transformers in NLP receives the 1D sequence of token embeddings.
+Transformers in NLP receive the 1D sequence of token embeddings.
 To handle the 2D images, the images of x ∈ R^(H×W×C) are reshaped into a sequence of flattened 2D image patches xp ∈ R^(N×((P^2)*C)), where (H, W) is the resolution of the original image, C is the number of channels, (P, P) is the resolution of each image patch.
 N is the number of patches.

 Similar to [BERT](https://jalammar.github.io/illustrated-bert/) a learnable embedding token is added before the sequence of embedded patches whose output will be used to represent the image.
 Adding a 2D aware positional embedding (11,12,13,14,21,22,23,24,31,....,44) didn't improve the performance so paper uses the 1D positional embedding for the image patches (for eg. 1,2,3,...,16)